top of page

 • Full range of motion - take your joints through greater ranges of motion for greater strength gains at different angles, to promote muscle growth and increase mobility.

 • Do some testing - get a baseline measure of where you are at.
 You can use your results to prescribe percentages for your workouts, and it's a great way to track your progress.
+In my program we test: squat, bench, deadlift, broad jump/box jump, pushups, pull ups & 2km TT.

 When your strength decreases your injury risk increases.